telefonicaid/fiware-cosmos/cosmos-admin/README.md

 * **data\_copier.sh**: a script designed to copy HDFS data from one cluster to another.
 * **get\_user\_stats.sh**: a script designed to get certain user statistics (e.g. HDFS usage, last access time, etc.) in a periodic fashion (i.e. as script within the crontab).
-* **warning.sh**: a script designed to warn the administrator about certain scenarios that must be avoided.
+* **warnings.sh**: a script designed to warn the administrator about certain scenarios that must be avoided.

 [Top](#top)